Creating The Pink Cottage

 My vision was of a traditional vintage interior style that nodded to the original 400 year old stone building.
 But also to create something that felt sumptuous that gave guests a feeling of being wrapped in a warming and luxurious wool blanket while gazing out to stormy seas.

-The cottage lying vacant before the rennovation.
+The cottage lay vacant before the renovation.

 And it was blue.